-Allegheny County Alimony Attorney
+Allegheny County Alimony Attorneys

 A divorce can cause serious financial strain, especially if one spouse earns significantly less money than the other spouse.
 Alimony is a tool sometimes used by courts to help level the playing field.

 There are three types of support that may be awarded to a financially dependent spouse.
 The first type is spousal support, which may be awarded after the spouses have separated but before a divorce complaint is filed.
-Spousal support is not available to a spouse who caused the separation by engaging in adultery.
+Spousal support may not be available to a spouse who caused the separation by engaging in adultery.

 The second type of support is alimony pendente lite (APL), which may be awarded after a divorce complaint is filed until all financial issues are resolved.
 The purpose of APL is to give both spouses the ability to support themselves and hire an attorney while the divorce is pending.
 Adultery and other fault grounds do not affect APL.